Winston-Lin/dziganto.github.io/_posts/2018-1-28-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 Have no fear if that looks scary or overwhelming.
 I'll break it down for you and you'll see it's really not that complicated.
 Just stay with me.

 The first thing to notice is that we're defining a *class* as opposed to a function.
 We do that, unsurprisingly, with the **class** keyword.
 By convention, you should capitalize your class names.
 Notice how I named my class **MyLinearRegression**?
-Starting your classes with a capital letter helps to differentiate them from functions, the latter of which is lower case by convention.
+Starting your classes with a capital letter helps to differentiate them from functions, the latter of which is lowercase by convention.

 The next block of code which starts with `def __init__(self, fit_intercept=True):` is where things get more complicated.
 Stay with me; I promise it's not that bad.

 At a high level, `__init__` provides a recipe for how to build an *instance* of **MyLinearRegression**.
 Think of `__init__` like a factory.
 Let's pretend you wanted to crank out hundreds of linear regression models.
 You can do that one of two ways.
 First, you have the **ols** function that provides the instructions on how to calculate linear regression parameters.
 So you could, in theory, save off hundreds of copies of the **ols** function with hundreds of appropriate variable names.
 There's nothing inherently wrong with that.
 Or you could save off hundreds of *instances* of class **MyLinearRegression** with hundreds of appropriate variable names.
 Both accomplish very similar tasks but do so in very different ways.
 You'll understand why as we get a little further along.
 > Technical note: the **\__init\__** block of code is optional, though it's quite common.
 You'll know when you need it and when you don't with a bit more practice with OOP.

 What the heck is *self*?
 Since an instance of **MyLinearRegression** can take on any name a user gives it, we need a way to link the user's instance name back to the class so we can accomplish certain tasks.
 Think of *self* as a variable whose sole job is to learn the name of a particular instance.
-Say we named a particular instance of **MyLinearRegression** *mlr* like so:
+Say we named a particular instance of the class **MyLinearRegression** as instance *mlr* like so:

 ```
 mlr = MyLinearRegression()